our newest sponsor

 Dogeared: Northrop Frye’s Anatomy of Criticism.

 “The demonic human world is a society held together by a kind of molecular tension of egos, a loyalty to the group or the leader which diminishes the individual… Such a society is an endless source of tragic dilemmas like those of Hamlet and Antigone.
-In the apocalyptic [in this context Frye means ideal or heavenly] conception of human life we found three kinds of fulfillment: individual, sexual, and social.
+In the apocalyptic conception of human life [in context, Frye means ideal or heavenly] we found three kinds of fulfillment: individual, sexual, and social.
 In the sinister human world one individual pole is the tyrant-leader, inscrutable, ruthless, melancholy, and with an insatiable will, who commands loyalty only if he is egocentric enough to represent the collective ego of his followers.”